Ma-Pe-Ma/Betting-Competition/ReadMe.md

 Earlier this game was carried out manually sending emails and editing files on a cloud service.
 This application was developed to automate many of the cumbersome tasks for the admin and to provide a user-friendly interface for the players where they can publish their tips.

-This application's backend was implemented with the [Flask](https://flask.palletsprojects.com/en/3.0.x/) framework while the frontend part was designed with [Bootstrap](https://getbootstrap.com/).
+This application's backend was implemented with the [Flask](https://flask.palletsprojects.com/en/3.0.x/) framework while the frontend part was created with [Angular](https://angular.dev/) while [Bootstrap](https://getbootstrap.com/) was used to design the UI.
 The application can be hosted by building and running a [Docker](https://www.docker.com/) image.

 ## Demo